 Even if you haven’t taken a creative writing class (not necessary), drafting a standard business letter should be fairly easy for you, if you’ve ever answered an e-mail in a professional setting.

-When it comes to business writing, don’t try to be fancy.
+When it comes to business writing, don’t e fancy.
 Keep it short, simple and straight to-the-point.

 The CPA Exam software includes a basic word processor that features a spell check function.
 Be sure to pay attention to this valuable tool.